 The best email management software empowers team members with data that paints a vivid picture of the customer and their unique challenges.
 With this important information, support pros can help people more effectively and efficiently without requiring much effort on the part of the customer.

-Account type: If your company has a few different kinds of accounts, you’ll want to know which services they use.
-(Available via integrations, such as Salesforce’s, or via a custom app.)
+- Account type: If your company has a few different kinds of accounts, you’ll want to know which services they use.

-Other plan info: Pull data from your internal billing engine to see which type of plan or membership your customer has, renewal dates, or any other specifics to their subscription model.
-(Via a custom app — here’s one customer’s great post about building a custom sidebar widget for Help Scout.)
+- Other plan info: Pull data from your internal billing engine to see which type of plan or membership your customer has, renewal dates, or any other specifics to their subscription model.

-Recent support conversations: Learn whether this problem is new or connected to a longstanding, unresolved issue.
-(Built into the app.)
+- Recent support conversations: Learn whether this problem is new or connected to a longstanding, unresolved issue.

-Recent order information: See what other products your customer has recently purchased and see other general order details.
-(Available via integrations, such as Shopify’s or WooCommerce’s, or via a custom app.)
+- Recent order information: See what other products your customer has recently purchased and see other general order details.

-Length of time as a customer: Understand the lifetime value and loyalty of the customer, as well as their experience working with the tool.
-(Available via integrations, such as Salesforce’s.)
+- Length of time as a customer: Understand the lifetime value and loyalty of the customer, as well as their experience working with the tool.

-No one wants to be treated like a ticket, but all too often, enterprise email software refers to people as “conversation numbers” and lacks the human-first approach to support.
-When you select a new tool, ensure that all customer communication feels like friendly messages when customers receive it.
+No one wants to be treated like a ticket, but all too often, enterprise email software refers to people as “ticket numbers” and lacks the human-first approach to support.
+When you select a new tool, ensure that all customer communications feel like friendly messages when customers receive them.

-Look for a customer messaging platform that doesn’t include conversation numbers in their template or a delimiter line that asks customers to “reply above.”
+Look for email management software that doesn’t include conversation numbers in their template or a delimiter line that asks customers to “reply above.”
 Ultimately, better email support leverages automation on the back end.
 Invisible to customers, these components enable you treat people like humans, creating the same emotional connection that you would if helping a customer in person.

 5. Multi-channel communication